Ekumen-OS/beluga/docs/dev/profiling.md

 /ws/src/docs/dev/profiling/flamegraph.sh  # This may take a long time
 ```

-To visualize the flamegraph and be able to zoom it in or out, you need to use a web-browser.
+To visualize the flamegraph and be able to zoom in or out, open the generated `svg` file in a web-browser.

 ## Troubleshooting